 In your pitch, you addressed your customer’s pain points.
 Now ask them how they plan to use your product for their company.
 Imagining your product in their hands moves them closer to making that deal.

 Go a step further if possible.
-In your pitch, include visuals of your product or service, like this use case example for a restaurant ordering system.
+In your sales pitch, include visuals of your product or service, like this use case example for a restaurant ordering system.

 It’s easier to close B2B sales deals when you have the right tools.